For more information about the development process refer to the Queensland Government's Queensland Planning System website.

 The notification period is usually fifteen business days but in some instances can be thirty business days.

 Should you wish to discuss a development proposal before lodging a submission, please contact Council's Duty Planner on (07) 4932 9000 or 1300 22 55 77.
 Alternatively, email firstname.lastname@example.org.

 Once all of the other IDAS stages have been completed, the assessing officer will decide the application.
 A Decision Notice will be issued which will either outline any conditions for your development proposal or refuse the application and outline the reasons for refusal.

-If the application is inconsistent with the planning scheme or submissions have been received during public notification, a report is prepared for Council’s Planning and Development Committee.
+If the application is inconsistent with the planning scheme or submissions have been received during public notification, a report is prepared for Council.
 The report presents an assessment of the application and provides a recommendation as to whether the development should be approved or not.
-The decision is then made by the Committee members.
+The decision is then made by Council.